 See more of Keeve at https://www.terrain.org/2017/interviews/vernon-keeve-iii/

-This event promises to be amazing, so join us on Zoom.
+This event promises to be amazing.
+Pre-register for it on Zoom.